Jewelry - How to get it right every time

 Wear what you love!

-Yes, the above advice may come in handy at times, but as in all fashion the most important thing is to wear what you love and what makes you feel confident and comfortable.
+The above advice may come in handy at times, but as in all fashion the most important thing is to wear what you love!

 Fashion rules exist only as a loose guide for your own self expression, so get creative and have fun with your jewelry!